Forward selection and post-selection inference in factorial designs

 We then use the potential outcomes to define factorial effects.
 For a subset $\mathcal{K}\subset [K] $ of the $K$ factors, we introduce the following ``contrast vector" notation to facilitate the presentation.
 To start with, we define the main causal effect for factor $k$.
-For a treatment level $\bz = (z_1, \ldots, z_K)\in \cT$, we use $g_{\{k\}}(\bz) = 2 z_k -1$ to denoted the ``centered" treatment indicator $z_k$.
-We then define a $Q$-dimensional contrast vector $ g_{\{k\}}$ by aggregating these centered treatment variables into a vector using the lexicographic order, that is
+For a treatment combination $z = (z_1, \ldots, z_K)\in \cT$, we use $g_{\{k\}}(z) = z_k$ to denoted the ``centered" treatment indicator $z_k$.
+We then define a $Q$-dimensional contrast vector $ g_{\{k\}}$ by concatenating these centered treatment variables using the lexicographic order, that is